 Can Cold Weather Cause Shorts in Car Audio?

 When the humidity in the air is high in cold weather, tiny particles of water get into the car stereo.

 Because water is a good conductor of electricity, it can cause short circuits in various electronic components when the radio is turned on.
-Also, water and even moisture lead to corrosion or oxidation in metal parts.
+Also, water and even often moisture lead to corrosion or oxidation in metal parts.

-How Cold Weather Affect Car Batteries?
+How Does Cold Weather Affect Car Batteries?

-At 0 degrees Fahrenheit, car batteries lose around 60% of their strength, and with these reduced capacities, car batteries are unable to start the car’s engine.
+At 0 degrees Fahrenheit, car batteries lose around 60% of their strength, and with these reduced capacities, car batteries cannot start the car’s engine.

-This is due to the activation of the “anti-theft” feature, which activates when the battery is removed.
+This is due to activating the “anti-theft” feature, which activates when the battery is removed.

 Car radios are sensitive devices that need proper care and maintenance, especially in cold weather, so don’t immediately turn on the car radio.